yuehaowong/devOpsDemo/README-DOCKER.md

 ### Part 2 - Docker Compose

 So we can build an image that creates a container that runs our application.
 Great!
-We'll use that Dockerfile-prod later when we're building our container for production from Travis-CI.

 But meanwhile, what about development?
 Our production container isn't running webpack-dev-server, so we're not getting live reloading/HMR.